TrenMA/trenma.github.io/_pages/about.md

 **University of Nottingham**

-   * Topics in Advanced Econometrics II (BUSI5018 - Doctoral)
+   * Topics in Advanced Econometrics II (BUSI5018 - Doctoral, Sole Lecturer)

-   * Financial Markets: Theory and Computation (BUSI3184 – Undergraduate year three)
+   * Financial Markets: Theory and Computation (BUSI3184 – Undergraduate year three, with two other Lecturers)

 **University of Glasgow**